The Tight End Breakdown offers data-driven analysis for each week’s main NFL slate. For more of our weekly football content, visit the NFL homepage.

 The Model Tight Ends

-Besides Gronk, there are four tight ends atop the Pro Models built by Jonathan Bales, Peter Jennings (CSURAM88), Adam Levitan, and Kevin McClelland (SportsGeek).
+Besides Gronk, there are five tight ends atop the Pro Models built by Jonathan Bales, Peter Jennings (CSURAM88), Adam Levitan, and Kevin McClelland (SportsGeek):

 Positional Breakdowns & Tools

-Research the tight ends for yourself with our tools, and read the other Week 15 positional breakdowns.
+Be sure to research the tight ends for yourself with our tools and read the other Week 10 positional breakdowns:

 Good luck this week!